knpuniversity/symfony/knpu/extra-doctrine-collections/entity-type-checkboxes.md

-# EntityType Check Boxes with ManyToMany
+# EntityType Checkboxes with ManyToMany

 Guys, we are *really* good at adding items to our `ManyToMany` relationship in PHP and via the fixtures.
 But what about via Symfony's form system?
 Yea, that's where